finbourne/luminesce-examples/examples/lusid/run-valuation/README.md

 # Running valuations

-In this section we use Luminesce to setup a portfolio for a simple valuation.
+In this section we use Luminesce to run a valuation on an equity portfolio.
 Specifically we cover the following:

-1. Create equity instruments.
-These are loaded from a worksheet in an Excel file on LUSID Drive.
+1. Create the equity instruments (these are loaded from a worksheet in an Excel file which is stored on LUSID Drive)
 2. Create a portfolio.
-3. Upload quotes.
-These are also loaded from an Excel file on Drive.
+3. Upload quotes (also loaded from the same Excel file on Drive)
-4. Upload transactions.
+4. Upload transactions (also loaded from the same Excel file on Drive)
 5. Run a valuation.

 ## Source data

 * We load prices, transaction and quotes from an Excel file on LUSID drive
-* We use the []Drive.Excel](https://support.lusid.com/knowledgebase/article/KA-01682/en-us) provider to load the data into Luminesce
+* We use the [Drive.Excel](https://support.lusid.com/knowledgebase/article/KA-01682/en-us) provider to load the data into Luminesce

 ## Implementation details